KJCats/My-Notes/3 - Zettelkasten/Godot Sprite 2D.md

 ---
 # Godot Sprite 2D

 The sprite 2D is used to render 2D Textures to the screen.
-The texture display can be t
+The texture display can be a region of an texture atlas.

 Also: [[Godot Animated Sprite 2D| Animated Sprite 2D]]